talzahr/evoalert/README.md

+# UPDATE: This will no longer work for alerting of EVO patch notes dropping.
+Previously, Evocati patch notes were quickly posted on Pastebin.
+However, that user now uses her Discord channel for this.
+I now use a browser userscript for alerting on MOTD updates.
+See https://github.com/talzahr/spectrumMOTDalert

 # Evocati Alert Script for New Build Notification

 This script is meant for Star Citizen Evocati testers to know when a new build is ready.